 Both PS/2 (part number 536-0062) and USB keyboards (part number 524-0079) are supported.
-Those with built-in Sun keys are also supported, and the Sun power key may be used to power off the server, but not power it on.
+Those with built-in Sun keys are also supported, and the Sun power key may be used to turn off the server, but not turn it on.

-- Supports the use of a Kensington Expert Mouse® and Turbo Mouse trackball (Model #: 64210) at the local site when used with the following Paragon II components: - User station: P2-UST, P2-EUST or P2-EUST/C - CIM: P2CIM-AUSB or P2CIM-AUSB-C with the latest CIM firmware - Supports Multiple Video, also known as "Port-Following Switch."
-Multiple Video enables up to four user stations to simultaneously view the video output of a server that has multiple video outputs - Supports video redirection to a specific user station (known as "Forced Video") - Local control by the administrator
+- Supports the use of a Kensington Expert Mouse® and Turbo Mouse trackball (Model #: 64210) at the local site when used with the following Paragon II components: - User station: P2-UST, P2-EUST or P2-EUST/C - CIM: P2CIM-AUSB, P2CIM-AUSBDUAL or P2CIM-AUSB-C with the latest CIM firmware - Supports Multiple Video, also known as "Port-Following Switch."

+Multiple Video enables up to four user stations to simultaneously view the video output of a server that has multiple video outputs - Supports video redirection to a specific user station (known as "Forced Video") - Local control by the administrator - Remote control by the administrator and authorized users through Paragon Manager